Why slime is so valuable for kids (and adults).

 -

-Acquiring the world with your senses
+Exploring the world with the senses

 -